Gurubalan-GIT/CCC/README.md

-# Algorithms-C
+# Placement cell
-Collection of algorithms done in C language.
+Collection of problems aimed for placements.